Nerius Alom

 Nerius Alom (born 29 November 1994) is an Indonesian professional footballer who plays as a midfielder for Liga 4 club Persipuncak Cartensz.
 Nerius has a brother who is also a footballer, Nelson Alom.

 Club career

 Early career

 On 10 October 2014, Nerius was elected the best player in 2014 Indonesia Super League U-21.
-This award is very appropriate for him because his appearance is incredible, Moreover, he managed to bring Semen Padang U-21 won in the Liga 1 U-19 for the first time in this year after defeating Sriwijaya U-21.
+Moreover, he managed to bring Semen Padang U-21 won in the Liga 1 U-19 for the first time in this year after defeating Sriwijaya U-21.

 Persipura Jayapura

 In 2016, Nerius joined to Persipura Jayapura squad in 2016 Indonesia Soccer Championship A, and Nerius made his debut playing 19 minutes against Bali United in the second week.